Red Bull Bragantino beats São Paulo in a seven-goal game and the former's law - 02/03/2022

 The best: Hyoran

 The midfielder was the highlight of Red Bull Bragantino in the match.
-With a good vision of the game, he was responsible for starting the home team’s danger plays.
+With good vision of the game, he was responsible for initiating the danger plays of the owners of the house.
 He left the field with a goal scored and a decisive assist for Gabriel Novaes’ goal.

 Worst: Miranda